Here is a video demonstration:

 The entire text field on the right is text note that you can use to put your remarks about the site.

-From Toolbar: Click the Logins button on RoboForm toolbar and select a Bookmark.
+From Toolbar: Click the Logins button (or Bookmarks if you have the option to show Logins and Bookmarks together is turned off) on RoboForm toolbar and select a Bookmark.
 RoboForm will navigate your browser to the address stored in the selected bookmark.

-From RoboForm Taskbar icon: Select Logins and then select a Bookmark to go to.
+From RoboForm Taskbar icon: Select Logins menu item (or Bookmarks if you have the option to show Logins and Bookmarks together is turned off) and then select a Bookmark to go to.

-From Passcard Editor: Open bookmark in Passcard Editor and click the Goto button in the Editor toolbar.
+From the RoboForm Editor: Open bookmark in the Editor and click the GoTo button in the Editor toolbar.

 4. Delete, Rename and Clone Bookmarks.